What are the dates? How much does it cost? How do I register

 Is financial aid available?

 Yes, we have a limited number of need-based partial “camperships” for campers who otherwise would not be able to afford camp.
 Many Quaker Meetings are happy to help, so please contact your Meeting or other possible sources first for financial assistance.
-In addition, parents or family members can volunteer at camp to earn credits towards camper fees–read more about Work Trades.
+In addition, parents or family members can volunteer at camp to earn credit towards camper fees–read more about Work Trades.
 We don’t want anyone to miss out on Mountain Friends Camp due to financial difficulties, so please don’t hesitate to contact us about campership, payment plans or other options.

 Can you tell me more about your staff?

 All of our counselors and kitchen staff are carefully screened through application questions, interviews, references, and criminal background checks.
 They come from different backgrounds but share an enthusiasm for our program and a commitment to making Mountain Friends Camp fun, safe and rewarding for every camper.
 Staff range in age from 17-60+, giving campers a unique opportunity to find role models in a multi-generational community.
-We have a high adult to camper ratio of 1:4.
+We have a high staff to camper ratio of 1:4.
 To read more and if you are interested in joining this awesome team, see the staff pages.
 Meet our 2014 staff here!

 How are campers divided into groups?
 How many campers are there?

 Every day there are times when campers are assigned to small groups, participate with the full group, and times when they can choose their activity.
-Campers sleep in yurts or tent groups with 5-7 campers and 1-2 counselors, we plan cabin groups to mix ages, balancing new and returning campers.
+Campers sleep in yurts or tent groups with 5-7 campers and 1-2 counselors, we plan groups to mix ages, balancing new and returning campers.
 Campers and parents can choose during registration if they prefer a single-gender or gender-neutral/mixed-gender cabin.
 During morning plork times campers are free to volunteer for a project and choose to work together.
 Our “small groups” are mixed genders and ages, campers and staff who meet daily for supportive sharing and chores, read more about them here.
 As a small summer camp of up to 30 campers and CITs per session, we like that everyone gets to know everyone.